-The Southern California housing market nearly always has a competitive edge thanks to hot buyer demand and low inventory.
+The Southern California housing market currently has a competitive edge thanks to hot buyer demand and low inventory.
 So the question is – how does a buyer survive a real estate bidding war?
 Redfin’s research showed that the most common feature in winning offers was a cover letter.
-There are plenty of tactics to use this year on the SoCal real estate market and they all boil down to three survival strategies – Be ready, Be flexible and Don’t give up!
+There are plenty of tactics to use this year on the SoCal real estate market and they all boil down to three survival strategies – Be ready, be flexible, and don’t give up!

 #1 Be Ready

 Know When to See a Bidding War Coming

 Any city with a market time below one month – the time it would theoretically take to sell all houses in the MLS based on new escrows – is expected to see bidding wars.
 Affordable homes around the county under $650,000 also tend to attract bidding wars because first-time homebuyers more than ever are trying to make their way onto the market with today’s record-low mortgage rates.

 One of the biggest worries for a seller is that a buyer’s mortgage loan application could get rejected and the way to put those fears to rest is by getting pre-approved for a loan before you even start house hunting.
 Not pre-qualified or “I used an online calculator and it told me what I can probably get” but a real pre-approval from a trusted lender.
 Once you’ve put in an offer you can also go through pre-underwriting which takes you through the loan approval process – pending the home appraisal – and puts you on par with cash offers.

 #2 Be Flexible

 Get rid of contingencies